The Impact of Renewable Energy Communities in the Italian Day-Ahead Electricity Market: A Scenario Analysis: Conclusions and Policy Implications

 This paper is not exempt from limitations.
 First, the calibration of scenarios relies on publicly available data on REC uptake and profiles, standard self-consumption rates, and the announced policy targets by 2027.
 Second, behavioral aspects and demand-side management responses are not fully captured, although they may play a decisive role in the future and in dynamic adjustments in demand profiles, mirroring peculiar weather conditions and real-time modifications.
 Third, the projected impact of REC deployment is evaluated under the assumption that the capacities of other RES technologies remain fixed.
 This allows us to isolate the marginal contribution of the REC deployment to market equilibrium, although the actual system impacts could differ if broader RES additions were accounted for.
-Fourth, we disregard consumers who participate in RECs, although theoretically they might amend its consumption profiles to maximize the incentive for "shared energy" when joining RECs.
-However, as stated in Section \ref{sec:intro}, this degree of coordination has not yet been implemented in the Italian energy communities, moreover, at a substantial scale.
-Despite such limitations, our methodology has a wide replication potential.
-The synthetic counterfactual approach can be adapted to other EU (and non-EU) electricity markets to assess the role of RECs (or other distributed generation sources) on day-ahead market equilibrium.
-This would allow for a broader comparative insight into how local RECs can reshape aggregate electricity demand and supply, grid requirements, and market resilience. \\
+Fourth, we disregard consumers who participate in RECs, although theoretically they might amend their consumption profiles to maximize the incentive for "shared energy" when joining RECs.
+Fifth, we do not explicitly model the evolving interaction between RECs and wholesale markets through aggregation or active market participation mechanisms.
+However, as stated in Introduction \ref{sec:intro}, this degree of coordination has not yet been implemented in the Italian energy communities, moreover, at a substantial scale.
+Fifth, we do not explicitly model the evolving interaction between RECs and wholesale markets through aggregation or active market participation mechanisms.
+This simplifying assumption is consistent with the short-term, \textit{ceteris paribus} nature of our counterfactual framework, which isolates the one-directional impact of RECs on market equilibrium, but may not fully capture future market configurations with more active REC participation.
+Sixth, the use of hourly granularity and standard load profiles inevitably introduces simplifications, especially in the representation of self-consumption patterns and imbalances.
+However, we argue that, at the level of aggregation considered, such simplifications do not materially affect the interpretation of the main results.
+Instead, they allow for a coherent comparison across scenarios and highlight meaningful differences across zones and time periods.\\